North American Grip Sport Organization

 Grip Sport Rules

-Grippers - Parallel Set
+Grippers - Parallel Set/20mm Block Set

 If the Grippers used in the contest have been properly rated using an approved device, they can be counted for potential Elite Status qualification.
 To further be considered for Elite Status qualification, the set used must be no deeper than parallel.